Introduction

 The implementation so far includes the endpoint /send

-, with the obvious purpose.
+, with the obvious purpose, as well as

 POST